This section explains how to enable Cloud-Based Monitoring and VPN Remote Support for your Qumulo cluster.

 How Cloud-Based Monitoring Works

-We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.
-Depending on the issue severity and cluster state, a member of the Qumulo Care team reaches out.
+We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care Team if an issue arises.
+Depending on the issue severity and cluster state, a member of the Qumulo Care Team reaches out.
 For more information, see:

 How VPN Remote Support Works

-When you install VPN keys in the /etc/openvpn directory, an authorized member of the Qumulo Care team uses SSH to connect to the ep1.qumulo.com server and then uses SSH through a secure VPN connection to connect to your cluster (normally, this VPN connection is closed).
+When you install VPN keys in the /etc/openvpn directory, an authorized member of the Qumulo Care Team uses SSH to connect to the ep1.qumulo.com server and then uses SSH through a secure VPN connection to connect to your cluster (normally, this VPN connection is closed).

-By default, the VPN tunnel remains open for four hours to allow members of the Qumulo Care team to run remote debugging commands on your cluster.
+By default, the VPN tunnel remains open for four hours to allow members of the Qumulo Care Team to run remote debugging commands on your cluster.
 You can configure the connection period and enable or disable VPN Remote Support at any time.

 What Data Gets Sent to Qumulo